anishkasachdeva/Parallel_Programming_using_MPI/README.md

 #### Implementation Approach

 ###### Basic Strategy :
-1. Main/master process will be divided into multiple child processes.
+1. Main/master process will be divided into multiple child processes known as slave processes.
 2. Now the master process "sends" the data to the other child/slave processes for their computations.
 3. Each process will do their part of computation in parallel.
 4. In the end, master process after completing its own part/computation "receives" the result of respective process's computation and hence done.
-So this is the msg passing happening in parallel algorithms.
+So this is the message passing happening in parallel algorithms.

-###### Major MPI Commands Used:
+###### Major MPI Commands Used :
 1. MPI_Send
 2. MPI_Recv
 ---